Post by DoctoriDuniya

 8. Avoid visiting places or consuming things that are mostly exposed to bats.

-9. Avoid being in contacts of trees and plants.
+9. Avoid being in contact with trees and plants.

 “Be Informed, Be Healthy”